uzochukwuV/MoneGame/replit.md

 # Majority Rules - OneChain Battle Royale Game

 ## Overview
 A blockchain-based battle royale game where players vote on questions and the majority wins.
 Survive 3 elimination rounds and split the prize pool with fellow survivors.
-Built on OneChain (Sui-based) with OneWallet integration.
+Built on OneChain (Sui-based) with wallet integration for blockchain interactions.

 ## Project Type
 Full-stack application with: